Current Job Openings

 - Recruit and coordinate volunteers to provide hospitality on day of service, including visitation and reception.

-- Oversee space making sure needs are being met for worship experience and reception
+- Oversee space making sure needs are being met for worship experience and reception.

 - Maintain permanent record of Official Pastoral Acts, including baptisms, confirmation, weddings, funerals.